 c) group writing and techniques for idea development.
 Technology and how it can assist with the songwriting process.

 d) individuals will bring in ideas for friendly feedback from the mentor and group.

 The goal is to create at least two complete songs each which will either be performed by the individual, group, or the mentor at a community coffee house near the end of the program.
 Participants who successfully complete the program can receive extended performance and participation opportunities through CityFolk Festival, Marvest, and RBC Bluesfest.

-For Schools: in 2020 during the Covid 19 shutdown, we partnered with 3 Ottawa Alternate Schools to offer online songwriting programs at the end of the school year to assist students in finishing their credits for the year.
+For Alternate Schools: in 2020, we partnered with 3 Ottawa Alternate Schools to offer songwriting programs at the end of the school year to assist students in finishing their credits.
 In total, 18 credits were generated through participation in the online course that may not have been fulfilled due to schools shutting down.
-Songwriting checks off many requirements that students need for music, literacy skills and technology.
+Songwriting checks many requirements that students need for music, literacy skills and technology.
 Please contact us for more information on how to tailor a songwriting program for your school.

 This program is intended not just for performing musicians, but also for those students who like the idea of writing for the fun of it and possibly having other people perform their work on stage.
 Songwriting is a viable art form and career path now offered in Universities and community colleges across North America.